-This report has been prepared to accompany a planning submission by Mr & Mrs Phillips (hereafter - clients) relating to the proposed construction of a new dwelling on land at Marlpit Cottage on Netherwood Lane in Chadwick End, Solihull (hereafter - site).
+This report has been prepared to accompany a planning submission by Mr Paul Philips (hereafter - client) relating to the proposed construction of a new dwelling and access on land at Brook Farm Gardens, Myton Road, Warwick (hereafter - site).
 It has been produced in accordance with British Standard 5837: 2012 'Trees in relation to Design, Demolition and Construction - Recommendations', (hereafter - BS5837).